signalapp/ContactDiscoveryService/README.md

 into a *.buildinfo file.
-The Reproducible Builds Project's `derebuild.pl` script can then read the buildinfo file to drill down in the [Debian Snapshot Archive](http://snapshot.debian.org/) to output the list of packages and generate an apt sources. list which should contain all of those packages.
+The Reproducible Builds Project's `derebuild.pl` script can then read the buildinfo file to drill down in the [Debian Snapshot Archive](http://snapshot.debian.org/) to output the list of packages and generate an apt `sources.list` which should contain all of those packages.
 The list of packages should then be checked in as build-deps in the enclave/docker/ folder, along with sources. list and buildinfo, which will then be used to reproduce the build when running `make docker` again in the future.